 Acting BA (Hons)

 Emily always knew she had a passion for acting, but didn’t know that she could study it on her doorstep.
 After finding out more about the course, Emily returned to sixth form to complete her A Levels and got a place on BCU’s Acting Foundation course.
-Finally, Emily secured her spot on the Acting BA (Hons) course and graduated in 2020.
+Finally, Emily secured her spot on the Acting BA (Hons) course and graduated.
 Nowadays, Emily is working her way across our screens from Netflix to BBC, with an exciting future ahead of her.

 “When I was in sixth form and it reached the point where everybody was thinking about what they were going to do next, I just didn’t know what I wanted from my future.
 I knew I liked acting, but I didn’t know that you could study it because it’s just not talked about at school.
 I thought I absolutely flopped my audition because I was so nervous.
 But they must have seen something as they encouraged me to complete the foundation year.
 The course solidified that BCU was the right place for me, so I went for the BA.